High-dimensional censored MIDAS logistic regression for corporate survival forecasting: High-dimensional censored MIDAS logistic regression

 In corporate survival analysis, we focus on the survival time $T$ of a firm.
 The random variable $T$ represents the duration from the firm's Initial Public Offering (IPO) date to the occurrence of financial distress.
 Specifically, the IPO date refers to the first day the firm’s stock is publicly traded.
 Since companies are not listed immediately after their creation, the survival time $T$ in our context differs slightly from the typical survival time considered in traditional survival analysis \citep{li2023corporate}.

 Our main objective is to predict the probability that a firm will survive up to $t$ years, given that it has already been publicly listed for $s$ years.
-In practice, the survival time $T$ is right-censored by the censoring time $C$, which denotes the duration between the IPO date and the censoring event, occurring at the end of the follow-up period.
-Hence, we do not directly observe $T$, but rather the censored value $\widetilde{T} = T \wedge C$, with the indicator $\delta = \mathbbm{1}\{T \leq C\}$.
+In practice, the survival time $T$ is right-censored by the censoring time $C$, which denotes the duration between the IPO date and the censoring event, occurring at the end of the follow-up period.\footnote{\tcr{In the empirical application, all the randomness of $C$ comes from the fact that the IPO dates are random and the end date of the follow-up period is fixed.}} Hence, we do not directly observe $T$, but rather the censored value $\widetilde{T} = T \wedge C$, with the indicator $\delta = \mathbbm{1}\{T \leq C\}$.

 The financial distress status, indicated by $\mathbbm{1}\{T \leq t\}$, is influenced by covariates $\boldsymbol{Z} \in \mathbb{R}^{K_z}$.
 We assume, for the moment, that $\boldsymbol{Z}$ has finite variance to ensure well-defined expectations and model the survival indicator $\mathbbm{1}\{T \leq t\}$ using a logistic regression model: